tinify/iMessage-Panda-sticker/README.md

-# Keeping animated stickers under 500KB for iMessage
+# Keeping animated PNG iMessage stickers under 500KB

 With the release of iOS 10, Apple introduced stickers in iMessage.
 A sticker is a small image or animation that can be sent or placed on messages, photos or on other stickers.

 ![iMessage panda sticker](/Screenshots/sticker-example-animated.gif?raw=true "iMessage panda sticker")